BoredApps/DIY-GPT-interactive-resume/README.md

-# 🎉 Build an Interactive Resume GPT
+# 🎉 How to build an Interactive Resume GPT

 ## 🛈 Purpose
 During interviews, I often found myself forgetting important points or not articulating my answers well because I don't have a response to every possible question committed to memory.
 Therefore, I have created a Custom GPT to enable recruiters and hiring managers to gain deeper insights into my personality, qualifications, knowledge, and experience in a fun and interactive way.